moonstviolet/algorithm_templates/README.md

 # Algorithms_Templates
-Templates for Data Structures and Algorithms with Golang.
+Templates of Data Structures and Algorithms for Programming Competitions with Golang.